Google Ads certification is an important credential for marketers.

 On top of that, there’s value in being able to affiliate that individual who is already certified with my company’s Google Partner account.

-This step-by-step guide provides a walkthrough of how to get Ads certified in the Academy for Ads, as it can be a confusing process when doing it for the first time.
+This step-by-step guide provides a walkthrough of how to get Ads certified, as it can be a confusing process when doing it for the first time or when coming back and encountering the new system and format in Skillshop.

 Step 1: Create or Select Your Google Account